 One factor in footwear and foot care that is often over looked is the importance of quality socks.
 Sock technology has come a long way from your standard wool or cotton blend.
 You just have to walk into a Paddy Pallin store or go online to see our vast range to see how seriously we take Socks.

 Many people prefer to wear two pairs of socks and this is certainly a good idea if your boots are new.
 The best combination is a light liner sock under a heavier or technical sock (two thick socks may be too hot).
 A heavier technical sock provides the insulation, shock absorption and support.
 A lighter liner sock will help keep the foot dry and prevent blisters, particularly if it is made from a fabric which has good moisture transfer properties.
 Try a merino wool or polypropylene liner in cool conditions, or a Coolmax liner in warm conditions.

 Keep in mind that the thickness of the socks you choose will affect the fit of the boot.
 So when fitting the boots in the store you should always wear socks similar to those in which you intend to walk.
 Lace boots firmly (not tightly) to help prevent any movement.

-Blisters are caused by friction, heat and sweating.
-Once a blister occurs it can be painful and debilitating.
+Blisters are formed by friction, heat and sweating.
+While these factors are very much relevant to blister formation, blisters are actually caused by excessive stretching in the skin (called shear).
+Once a blister forms, it can be painful and debilitating.
 Blister prevention is key to making your walking experience much more enjoyable.

 Below are some tips on how to protect your feet: